Ontake

 A few years ago, I studied teishin techniques in Indonesia with Funamizu Sensei from Japan.
 One of the techniques he taught was easily adaptable to Ontake practice.
 I call it Pinch and Press.

-I haven’t filmed it yet, but here’s a simple guide you can follow to practise on your thigh.
+Here’s a simple guide you can follow to practise on your thigh.
 If you’re right-handed, it’s easier to start off on the left stomach channel or the right spleen channel.
 If you’re left-handed, practise on the right stomach channel or the left spleen channel.

 1) SUPPORT HAND